 - On another medium plate, crush up your potato chips into small even pieces.
 Try not to leave any large pieces because those are more likely to fall off when frying.
 I usually crush about half the bag at first because you can always add more.

 - Start heating 2-3 inches of vegetable oil in your Dutch oven or large pot (about 2-4 cups depending on the size of your pot) over medium-high heat while you bread the chicken tenders.
-You want the oil to reach about 370 degrees.
-You can tell if it's ready by dropping a little bit of flour in and if it sizzles, it's ready.
+You want the oil to reach about 370°F. You can tell if it's ready by dropping a little bit of flour in and if it sizzles, it's ready.

 - Lightly coat the chicken pieces in the flour mixture, then dip in the egg/vodka mixture, and lastly coat with crushed potato chips.
-You want to really pat the potato chips onto the chicken as opposed to just sprinkling them, this will make them stick better.
+You want to firmly press the potato chips onto the chicken as opposed to just sprinkling them, this will make them stick better.
 Note: I only prepare a few at a time because it takes me 3-4 batches to fry them all and I don’t want the potato chips to get soggy while waiting.

 - Add 5-6 pieces at a time (make sure they aren't crowded in the pan) and fry for 5-7 minutes.
 They will be a dark golden brown.
 Note: I like to fry a single tender first and cut it in half after about 5 minutes to make sure the timing is right.
+Use an instant thermometer to make sure the chicken reaches 160°F in the center.

 - Let cool for 10 minutes on a paper towel before eating.